napasornc/c0dew0rd/week 12/readme.md

 ## Final work

+I made a few tweak to the size of the text and color so it is more legible.
 Here is the goal for final work.
 I name it Virus is (not) wild.
 Super cringe, I know.
 Virus is(not)wild focus is an interactive reading machine.
 It is an interpretation of the reading called ‘Viruses are good for you’, written by Julian Dibbel.
 The reading talks about us living in the world full of computer viruses.
 Instead of letting fear take over, we can study it and get familiar with it.
 Virus is alive and it is as diverse as different species of the Amazon jungle.
 Personally, Julian describes the virus beautifully transforming from trouble maker to solution creator.
 There is potential for viruses to solve problems humans can’t begin to imagine.
 It runs wild, evelove, generates, mutates into something we can oneday use for our own applications - this is what ‘Virus is(not)wild’ all about.
 We pretend to be computer scientists, observing the behavior of viruses which in this case is words and we assign tasks to the virus by adjusting its behavior.
 It's almost a menifesto from Julian that there is always different perspective to look at scary topics, make it colorful and approachable.

 <img src="Final4.gif" width="80%">